 We will not receive any of the proceeds from the offering of the shares of common stock by the selling securityholders.
 We have been advised by the selling securityholders that the selling securityholders (and their donees and pledgees) may sell all or a portion of the shares of common stock beneficially owned by them and offered hereby from time to time on any exchange on which the securities are listed on terms to be determined at the times of such sales.
 The selling securityholders may also make private sales directly or through a broker or brokers.
 Alternatively, any of the selling securityholders may from time to time offer the shares of common stock beneficially owned by them through underwriters, dealers or agents, who may receive compensation in the form of underwriting discounts, commissions or concessions from the selling securityholders and the purchasers of the shares of common stock for whom they may act as agent.
-The aggregate proceeds to the selling securityholders from the shares of common stock offered by them hereby will be the purchase price of such shares of common stock less discounts and commissions, if any.
+The aggregate proceeds to the selling securityholders from the shares of common stock less discounts and commissions, if any.